2011 New York Jets season: Week 15: at Philadelphia Eagles

 The Jets would be thoroughly dominated by the Eagles throughout the game.
 With the loss, the Jets fell to 8–6.
-The Jets have never beaten the Eagles in franchise history.
+The Jets had never beaten the Eagles in franchise history at this point until eventually defeating them in 2023.

 Week 16: vs. New York Giants

 Both the Jets and Giants needed a win in order to stay in the playoff race.
 The Jets (8–6) hosting the Giants (7–7) would battle each other on Christmas Eve, Saturday afternoon edition.
 The Jets would lead 7–0 early on but the Giants responded and took over the rest of the game.
 With the loss for the Jets, they fell to 8–7.